Dugong Lodge: Our full report

 We thought that Dugong was a good option for those looking for a stylish yet unpretentious beach retreat.
 Its remote location makes it very quiet and peaceful and the strong management team goes out of their way to try and ensure that your stay is very comfortable.
 Dugong didn't appear quite as smoothly run as some of the operations on the islands but it is also quite a bit lower in cost – making it arguably very good value.
 Though the lack of a dive center on site makes this less convenient for very keen divers.

-Ideal length of stay: With so many activities, you could easily while away five days here, though for a longer stay in the area and some diversity it may be worth combining with some of the islands on the Bazaruto Archipelago such as Azura Retreat; the Portuguese-influenced Bazaruto Lodge; the long-established Benguerra Lodge; or the efficient Marlin Lodge.
+- With so many activities, you could easily while away five days here, though for a longer stay in the area and some diversity it may be worth combining with some of the islands on the Bazaruto Archipelago such as Azura Benguerra; the Portuguese-influenced Bazaruto Lodge; the long-established Benguerra Lodge; or the efficient Marlin Lodge.

 Food & drink